Carbon-for-Developers/carbon-sdks/go/docs/SentWebhookPayloadObject.md

 HasAdditionalInformation returns a boolean if a field has been set.

+### SetAdditionalInformationNil

+`func (o *SentWebhookPayloadObject) SetAdditionalInformationNil(b bool)`

+ SetAdditionalInformationNil sets the value for AdditionalInformation to be an explicit nil

+### UnsetAdditionalInformation
+`func (o *SentWebhookPayloadObject) UnsetAdditionalInformation()`

+UnsetAdditionalInformation ensures that no value is present for AdditionalInformation, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)